9K115 Metis: Development

 The missile was developed by the Tula KBP.
 It is very similar to the 9K111 Fagot in external appearance (having three main fins); however, the missile is much lighter—primarily because of the reduced fuel load, which reduces the maximum range to 1000 m.

-During the 1980s, an upgraded version of the missile was developed—the Metis-M 9M131 (sometimes labelled Metis-2).
-Fired from the same launcher, the new missile is much larger and heavier, with an increased range and a larger warhead.
+During the 1980s, an upgraded version of the system was developed—the 9K115-1 Metis-M complex with 9M131 ATGM.
+Fired from the same 9P151 launcher, the new missile is much larger and heavier, with an increased range and a larger warhead.
 The NATO designation for this missile is AT-13 Saxhorn-2.

 History

 The missile was introduced into the Soviet Army in 1979 to supplement the 9K111 Fagot at company level.
 The system is lighter than the Fagot system, due to a less complicated tripod launcher and a lighter missile.

 In Russian service, the Metis is deployed with motor rifle companies, with three launchers per company.
 The missile is operated by a two-man team; the gunner carries the 9P151 launching post and one missile, his assistant carries an additional three missiles.
 The AT-7 can be operated by one man if needed.

-The export prices of the missile and firing post in 1992 were: